MidnattLantern/HiDoc-API/README.md

 - The owner of a project can add content to, by the intention of HiDoc, document their process.
 - Documentation is related to the Project.
 - Technically, any artist COULD document another artist's project.
 This, obviously is restricted in the front end, where only the owner of a project can access this feature.
+- The documentation app is used in the front-end to enable a user to elaborate on their project.

 Testing